 Target will even price match a total of TWENTY-FIVE online competitors listed here – including Amazon.com, SamsClub.com, and even Ulta.com.
 Plus, you can price match both at your local Target store AND online at Target.com (excluding clearance and other items).

 Click HERE to view the Target Price Match Policy.
 It’s also a great idea to print a copy of the policy to bring with you to the store in case the cashier/manager has any questions.

 13.)
 Sign up for a Baby, Wedding, or College Registry

-Even sweeter, whenever you complete a Baby Registry, you can then head in store to score a FREE Welcome Gift – valued at $60!
-Plus, 8 weeks prior to your event date, you’ll receive a 15% off completion coupon offer for the items remaining on your registry and a coupon for in-store shopping, a discount code for one online order, and four friends and family coupons to share.
+Even sweeter, whenever you complete a Baby Registry, you can then head in store to score a FREE Welcome Gift with coupons, freebies and more – valued at $50!
+Plus, 8 weeks prior to your event date, you’ll receive a 15% off completion coupon offer for the items remaining on your registry and a coupon for in-store shopping, a discount code for one online order, and 4 friends and family coupons.